minkeymouse/nowcasting-kr/ISSUES.md

 - Blocked by Priority 1 (models not trained)

 **Code Status**:
-- Import error was fixed in previous iteration (src/infer.py)
 - Nowcasting code is ready and should work once models are trained
+- Validation bugs fixed in previous iterations

 **Actions**:
 1. Step 1 will automatically detect outputs/backtest/ has 0 JSON files